 So, where do you start cleaning a filthy house?

-When it comes to figuring out how to clean a disgusting house, I always start by loading the dishwasher with as many dirty dishes as I can, and I get a load of clothes going as well.
-This gives me an immediate boost of accomplishment!
+When it comes to figuring out how to clean a messy house, I always start by loading the dishwasher with as many dirty dishes as I can, and I get a load of clothes going as well.

 Garbage First